ropensci/roweb3/content/blog/2025-02-27-news-march-2025/index.md

 ### Better documentation for R-universe!

-Thanks to funding by [Google Season of Docs](https://ropensci.org/blog/2024/04/12/gsod-announcement/), we were able to start a new comprehensive documentation project for all users and developers of R-universe.
+Thanks to funding by [Google Season of Docs](/blog/2024/04/12/gsod-announcement/), we were able to start a new comprehensive documentation project for all users and developers of R-universe.
 We established a central place where we collect the various sources of information and describe examples and use cases, using popular authoring tools to support collective maintenance.

-Read more in our [blog post](https://ropensci.org/blog/2025/02/28/r-universe-docs-launch/), read the [documentation website](https://docs.r-universe.org).
+Read more in our [blog post](/blog/2025/02/28/r-universe-docs-launch/), read the [documentation website](https://docs.r-universe.org).

-### rOpenSci participation to NumFOCUS's DISC Unconf 2025
+### rOpenSci Participation at NumFOCUS' DISC Unconf 2025

-[The NumFocus' Diversity & Inclusion in Scientific Computing ("DISC") Unconf](https://numfocus.github.io/disc-unconference-2025/) took place as a hybrid event in São Paulo, Brazil, from March 14 to 16, 2025.
+[The NumFOCUS Diversity & Inclusion in Scientific Computing ("DISC") Unconf](https://numfocus.github.io/disc-unconference-2025/) took place as a hybrid event in São Paulo, Brazil, from March 14 to 16, 2025.
 Our community manager, [Yanina Bellini Saibene](/author/yanina-bellini-saibene/), and rOpenSci Champions, [Andrea Gomez Vargas](/author/andrea-gomez-vargas/) and [Liz Hare](/author/liz-hare/), participated.

 Read more in our [report from the event](/blog/2025/03/24/numfocus-unconf/).

-This event also gave the opportunity to meet in person with other members of the rOpenSci community in Sao Paulo, in the picture we can see [Francesca Palmeira](/francesca-belem-lopes-palmeira/) (rOpenSci Champions), [Andrea Gomez Vargas](/author/andrea-gomez-vargas/) (rOpenSci Champions), [Beatriz Milz](/author/beatriz-milz/) (rOpenSci Editor and Mentor), [Haydee Svab](/author/haydee-svab/) (rOpenSci Champions) and Yanina Bellini Saibene (rOpenSci Community Manager).
+This event also presented the opportunity to meet in person with other members of the rOpenSci community in Sao Paulo, in the picture we can see [Francesca Palmeira](/author/francesca-belem-lopes-palmeira/) (rOpenSci Champions), [Andrea Gomez Vargas](/author/andrea-gomez-vargas/) (rOpenSci Champions), [Beatriz Milz](/author/beatriz-milz/) (rOpenSci Editor and Mentor), [Haydee Svab](/author/haydee-svab/) (rOpenSci Champions) and Yanina Bellini Saibene (rOpenSci Community Manager).

 {{< figure src = "rOpenSciBrazil.jpeg" alt = "Francesca, Andrea, Beatriz, Heydee and Yani stand up and smiling for the picture" >}}

+### Community Call "Fomentando la Ciencia Abierta en América Latina - Programa de rOpenSci" Resources

+All the resources for the community call in Spanish [Fomentando la Ciencia Abierta en América Latina - Programa de rOpenSci](/es/commcalls/champions-latino-2025/) are now available on our website.
+Check the video and links to other resources related to speakers' experience as mentors and mentees in the rOpenSci Champions Program.

 ### Coworking